0xSero/partisia-docs/docs/smart-contracts/gas/zk-computation-gas-fees.md

 A ZK contract needs to pay for the transactions that the ZK nodes must send when an event from an external EVM contract is moved to the ZK contract.

-The EVM oracle fee is part of the basic fees detailed in the yellow paper p.
-16 and is currently hardcoded to use BASE_SERVICE_FEES.
+The EVM oracle fee is part of the basic services and is currently hardcoded to use BASE_SERVICE_FEES.